top of page

 • Writer's pictureHaynes-Vozza

-4 reasons why you are overpaying for video production
+4 reasons why you are overpaying for production house services

 The cost of the production house is by far the most expensive and complex component of any large-scale video production.